 At Michigan State University, 5.8 percent students at the university are of an Asian heritage, according to the Office for Inclusion and Intercultural Initiatives 2015-16 annual report on diversity.
 That’s about 2,500 students.

-To understand what it’s like to be from an Asian racial background at Michigan State University, we interviewed three Asian American students — Sho Nakashima, Annie Chen, and Sarah Vang — and a student from China, Lei Xu.
+To understand what it’s like to be from an Asian racial background at Michigan State University, we interviewed Asian American students Annie Chen and Sarah Vang and a student from China, Lei Xu.